3 things revealed by photos of documents found by the FBI at Trump's Mar-a-Lago home.

 Most of these documents were in a storage room, while others were in Trump’s office.

-The Mar-a-Lago search came after months of negotiations between the U.S. National Archives, all documents produced under each presidency by law, and Trump’s lawyers.
+The Mar-a-Lago search came after months of negotiations between the U.S. National Archives, which by law owns all documents produced during each presidency, and Trump’s lawyers.

 In January this year, Trump delivered 15 boxes of documents and other materials to the National Archives.
 On review, they were found to contain 184 classified documents, 25 of which contained information marked “Top Secret”.

-It alarms and The Justice Department was asked to investigate the alleged mishandling of classified filesAfter several attempts, it led to a judge’s order authorizing the FBI to conduct the latest search at Mar-a-Lago.
+It alarms and leading to the demand that DDepartment of Justice to investigate mishandling of confidential filesAfter several attempts, it led to a judge’s order authorizing the FBI to conduct the latest search at Mar-a-Lago.

 As attorney and former FBI agent Asha Rangappa explained, the discovery of several such items at Trump’s home puts the former president in a difficult situation after he allegedly already turned over all the items in his possession.